Electronic Application System

 Application Review Process

 Decisions on funding are based on the quality, mission relevance, and priority of the proposed research.
 We encourage submission of innovative, high-risk/high-reward, field-changing research proposals to accelerate its mission.
-Information on our research strategy and current priorities can be found here.
-In addition to the process below, generally, applications undergo a pre-review process.
+Find out more about JDRF research strategy to ensure that your application fits our mission and current priorities.
+In addition to the process below, generally, applications undergo a pre- review process.

 The first hurdle applications have to pass is an ‘administration’ check.
-Applications that are not completed properly or do not fit in with our overall strategy are eliminated first.
+Applications that are not completed properly, don’t meet JDRF requirements or don’t fit in with our overall strategy are eliminated first.
+This initial triage is carried out by JDRF scientific and administrative staff.
+Feedback will be provided to the applicants, on demand, whether the application is triaged out or goes to the next stage.

 - Scientific validity and merit of proposed research